 And, in the evening, unwind and have some fun at the #finchconf party.
 Open to all conference and workshop attendees.

 Conference Day Two: Aesthetics, Motion, and SVG.

-Speakers will include Cassie Evans, Val Head, Jason Pamental, Sara Soueidan, and more.
+Speakers will include Cassie Evans, Hakim El Hattab, Val Head, Jason Pamental, and Sara Soueidan.